SVIL2024/MMC_GAN/README.md

-# Multi-Module Collaborative Adversarial Learning for Robust Video Anomaly Detection
+# Normality-Constrained Collaborative Adversarial Learning for Robust Video Anomaly Detection

-Official PyTorch implementation of **Multi-Module Collaborative Adversarial Learning for Robust Video Anomaly Detection**.
+Official PyTorch implementation of **Normality-Constrained Collaborative Adversarial Learning for Robust Video Anomaly Detection**.

 This repository provides the experimental code for video anomaly detection on **UCSD Ped2**, **CUHK Avenue**, and **ShanghaiTech**.
 The method follows a future-frame prediction paradigm: given consecutive historical frames, the model predicts the next frame and detects abnormal events according to the prediction discrepancy between the generated frame and the real future frame.

 ## Overview

-The proposed framework, named **MMC-AL**, integrates multiple complementary modules for robust anomaly detection:
+The proposed framework, named **NC-CAL**, integrates multiple complementary modules for robust anomaly detection:

 - **GAN-based adversarial learning** for improving the realism and temporal consistency of predicted frames.
 - **Memory module** for storing compact normal prototypes and suppressing abnormal reconstruction.